Kuninoto/42_darkly/sql_injection_images/Resource/README.md

 ### How:

-1. Found `searchimg` page by clicking on "Search Image" button on the home page
+1. Found `searchimg` page by clicking on the "Search Image" button on the home page
 2. Tried to inject SQL in different manners until we've tried a `UNION` attack

     ```SQL